rclone/rclone/docs/content/docs.md

 combination with the `-v` flag.
 See the [Logging section](#logging) for more info.

+Note that if you are using the `logrotate` program to manage rclone's logs, then you should use the `copytruncate` option as rclone doesn't have a signal to rotate logs.

 ### --log-level LEVEL ###

 This sets the log level for rclone.
 The default log level is `NOTICE`.